majolo/seldon-resource/readme.md

 ### Running
 Can optionally provide a `--file` flag to provide the filepath of a `.json` resource definition.

+Also the logging of "list the Kubernetes Events with descriptions" is quite verbose, so is disabled by default and can be enabled using `--eventsLogging`.

 ```go run main.go```

 ## Further work